nullpeter/Basic-C/README.md

 Exercise 1-13 "Write a program to print a histogram of the lengths of words in its input.
 It is easy to draw the histogram with the bars horizontal; a **vertical orientation is more challenging.**"

 I have not done the vertical orientation portion of this challenge.

+---

+To Do:

+Import and use the gmp library to work with the product of chapter 1.8, which I've turned into a rudimentary password keyspace calculator.
+It currently tops out at 4,533,461,702,709,235,777 as it's highest number (95 ^ 10).
+We need more than that.